Susan Fager, PhD, CCC-SLP

 Speech-Language Pathologist

-Fager has an extensive clinical and research background in augmentative and alternative communication and motor speech disorders.
-Her current research focuses on the development and clinical evaluation of new and emerging alternative access methods to augmentative and alternative communication as well as the development of apps to support training and clinical decision-making and assistive technology practitioners.
-She has established clinical and research relationships with individuals who use augmentative and alternative communication and their families, academic partners and augmentative and alternative communication and assistive technology industry partners to address communication topics across the lifespan.
+Fager has clinical and research background in Augmentative and Alternative Communication, and Motor Speech Disorders.
+Her current research focuses on the development and clinical evaluation of new and emerging alternative access methods to AAC as well as the development of apps to support training and clinical decision-making for AAC and assistive technology practitioners.
+She has established clinical and research relationships with individuals who use AAC and their families, academic partners, and AAC and assistive technology industry partners to address AAC topics across the lifespan.

-Fager has published numerous papers and book chapters and presented nationally and internationally on augmentative and alternative communication.
-She has received collaborative funding through the National Institutes of Health; National Science Foundation; National Institute on Disability, Independent Living and Rehabilitation Research; and the American Speech-Language Hearing Foundation to support her research.
+Fager has published numerous papers and book chapters and presented nationally and internationally on AAC.
+She has received collaborative funding through the National Institutes of Health; National Science Foundation; National Institute on Disability, Independent Living and Rehabilitation Research; and the American Speech-Language Hearing Foundation to support her research in AAC.

 Specialty Certifications